Fire Damage Restoration 101 – Fire Restoration Steps for Restoring the Property

 - Provide a video walkthrough if possible to help your insurance claim

 - Don’t overlook items damaged by heat and smoke.

 - Estimate the loss and save receipts of temporary repairs, inspection, and restoration efforts paid by you to get reimbursed.

 - Document water damage.
 Check for visible signs of mold or discoloration on your floors and ceiling.

-- Call professional damage assessment service to check for invisible damage.
+- Call a professional damage assessment service to check for invisible damage.

 You are responsible for preventing damage to your property.
 The best step is to contact a fire restoration specialist.